Jonathan Edwards (Welsh politician): Political career

 Price stood down as MP for Carmarthen East and Dinefwr before the 2010 general election.
 Edwards was the new candidate for Plaid Cymru, and he was elected with 35.6% of the vote.
-In January 2012, Edwards submitted an early day motion for a Cornish Assembly, being supported by fellow Plaid Cymru MPs Hywel Williams and Elfyn Llywd, as well Paul Flynn of Labour.
+In January 2012, Edwards submitted an early day motion for a Cornish Assembly, being supported by fellow Plaid Cymru MPs Hywel Williams and Elfyn Llwyd, as well Paul Flynn of Labour.
 He ran Leanne Wood's successful campaign in the 2012 Plaid Cymru leadership election.
 In 2014, Edwards criticised Wales rugby captain Sam Warburton for describing himself as British whilst representing the British and Irish Lions.
 In the run up to the 2014 Scottish independence referendum he was criticised for saying that unionists "loathe" their country.

 Edwards was re-elected in the 2015 general election with 38.4% of the vote.
 He was appointed as the leader of the Plaid Cymru group in the House of Commons in May 2015, a role he held until October 2015.
 Edwards supports foxhunting and backed the Conservatives' plans to relax the Hunting Act 2004 in 2015.
 The Welsh Conservatives criticised a leaflet Edwards wrote for Price in 2016 describing him as Mab Darogan, a figure from folklore destined to force the English out of Britain.
 In January 2016, he called for the return of Welsh bank notes, which Plaid Cymru proposed could be issued by the Lloyds Banking Group, as well as calling for the renaming of the Bank of England to "Sterling Central Bank" to better reflect the UK as a whole.
 Acting as Plaid Cymru's Brexit spokesperson, Edwards described the Brexit bill as the "biggest job-killing act in Welsh economic history".
 He introduced an amendment which would have required the government to report on the effect on Wales' public finances, which was defeated.

 He held his parliamentary seat during the 2017 general election with 39.3% of the vote.
 In a speech at Plaid Cymru's March 2018 spring conference, Edwards warned against his party moving any further to the left politically: "I would appeal to my party not to respond to the electoral challenges we face from Corbyn's Labour by basing our political strategy on the intricacies of socialist theory."
 Later that year, he criticised Wood as not understanding how important Brexit was, and endorsed Adam Price in the ensuing 2018 Plaid Cymru leadership election.
 In March 2019, Edwards voted for an amendment tabled by members of The Independent Group calling for a second public vote on EU membership.

 Edwards was re-elected in the 2019 United Kingdom general election with 38.9% of the vote.